 GSE's Teacher Education Programs involve a series of Fieldwork and Student Teaching (Practicum) experiences.
 Familiarize yourself with the information below to make the most of those experiences.

 NYSED and GSE Requirements |Professional Knowledge and Dispositions|Getting Connected|Fieldwork Log|Student Teaching| Professional Behavior|Final Thoughts About Field Experience

 The New York State Education Department mandates that students seeking their first teaching certification must have a minimum 100 hours of field experience linked to coursework before student teaching.
 This applies to all of Binghamton's pre-service programs.
-In addition, students will have the opportunity to visit high-needs classrooms, and schools in urban, suburban and rural districts.
-The designated high-needs districts in our BOCES region are Binghamton, Johnson City, and Harpursville; students must spend time in a high-needs placement during their field experiences and/or student teaching.
+In addition, students will visit high-needs classrooms and schools in urban, suburban, and rural districts during their field experiences and/or student teaching.

 School districts have asked GSE staff to follow explicit protocols and make formal arrangements for your presence in their schools.
 Therefore you may not freelance your field experience at a school of your choosing.
 If you have a special situation or difficulty around this field experience requirement, consult your adviser.
 Under no circumstances may you make your own placements.
 Finally, while every effort is made for students to have a shorter commute to schools, it is not assumed, and placement can be be anywhere in the local BOCES region, or a bit beyond. it is expected that you will be able to arrange transportation to your placement sites.